TonyStark679/Enhanced-Virtuality/README.md

 /forget <number>
 /forget all

-Memory remains on the device and is excluded from Git through ".gitignore".
+Memory remains on the device and is excluded from Git through:

+.gitignore

 ---